Pinafore/nlp-hw/feateng/README.md

 *A:* This means that you're running it on a guesser result that hasn't been cached or that it can't find the cache file.
 Make sure the path is correct, and use the limit option to only process a handful of examples.

+ *Q:* What's the intuition behind "buzz ratio"?

+ *A:* It corresponds to how many points you get per question.
+In the trivia community this is [points per tossup heard](https://www.naqt.com/stats/explanation.jsp#:~:text=For%20teams%2C%20PPTUH%20is%20the,an%20average%2020%2Dtossup%20game.).